EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 #### 1.8.1.
 Build eosio.contracts

-To build `eosio.contracts`, create a dedicated directory for `eosio.contracts`, clone the `eosio.contracts` sources. checkout the appropriate branch and build the source code.
+To build `eosio.contracts`, create a dedicated directory for `eosio.contracts`, clone the `eosio.contracts` repository. checkout the appropriate branch and build the source code.
 Print the current directory in the terminal and make a note of it.
 The current directory will be referred to as `EOSIO_CONTRACTS_DIRECTORY`.

 ```shell
 cd ~